 In the base scenario, fund strength increases as the contribution net is assumed to have a positive development combined with the fact that the funds' return (3.25 percent) is expected to exceed average income growth (1.8 percent).
+If retirement ages are raised concurrently with the target age, fund strength will be even higher because net contribution will be positive earlier than in the base scenario with no retirement age increases.

-In the optimistic scenario, fund strength grows faster than in the base scenario, which is explained by a stronger improvement in the contribution net and a greater difference between fund return (5.5 percent) and average income growth (2.5 percent).
-In 2030, fund size corresponds to 7 years of pension disbursements.
+In the optimistic scenario, fund strength grows faster than in the base scenario, which is explained by a stronger improvement in the contribution net and a greater difference between fund return (5.5 percent) and average income growth (2 percent).
+In 2028, fund size corresponds to 7 years of pension disbursements.